 Learn what to expect from the Webb Dock Access improvements construction.Read more

-The Webb Dock Access improvements, delivered by the CityLink Tulla Widening project, will support the Port of Melbourne’s $1.6 billion Port Capacity Project.
+The Webb Dock Access improvements, delivered by the CityLink Tulla Widening project, support the Port of Melbourne’s $1.6 billion Port Capacity Project.

 These improvements complement the upgrade of Cook Street currently being completed by VicRoads.
 These works are widening Cook Street from one to two lanes in each direction between Todd Road and the West Gate Freeway.

-The Webb Dock access improvements will:
+The Webb Dock access improvements were built to:

 Revamped Bolte Bridge entry ramp now open

 After 300 days and 220 nights of work, we have now opened part of the upgraded Bolte Bridge entry ramp that will provide drivers heading in from the West Gate Bridge a better run onto CityLink.

 While drivers coming from the west won’t notice a huge change to how they access the ramp, it has taken a lot of digging and building to reach this construction milestone.